RiyaTorgal/YTBrief/README.md

 ![YTBrief Application](https://github.com/RiyaTorgal/YTBrief/blob/main/images/Ytbrief_Output1.jpeg)

 YTBrief is a simple web application that summarizes YouTube videos using the Gemini API.
 Users can paste a YouTube link, and the application retrieves the video’s transcript and generates a concise summary, making it easier to grasp the content without watching the entire video.
+It also provides the summary in the PDF format for offline reading and "Read out Loud" feature to listen to the contents of the summary.

 ## Project Structure